vicenprice/HISTORECO/README.md

     -   A spatial representation of the municipalities with an associated attribute table containing one column per variable and decade.
+        The shapefile comprises 8,205 objects/polygons given that it also includes 87 objects of communal forests (mainly in Navarre, with the “facerías” regime, Basque Country, Castile and Leon, Cantabria and one case in Castile-La Mancha and another in Asturias).

 3.  **Atribute table format**: An archive with the same structure as the attribute table, one row per municipality and one column per